Lukhausen/Lepus/typst/supercharged-dhbw/chapter_new/previouse_methods.typ

 The ARChitects' approach implements a three-stage inference optimization framework:

 + *Multi-perspective task presentation*: The system applies the same transformations used during training to generate 8-16 alternative perspectives of each input problem, enabling the model to approach problems from angles where the underlying pattern might be more apparent.

-+ *Depth-First Search (DFS) candidate generation*: Traditional token selection methods were replaced with a custom DFS algorithm that explores solution paths with cumulative probability exceeding a specified threshold, efficiently identifying solutions with highest overall confidence.
++ *Depth-First Search (DFS) candidate generation*: Rather than selecting the single 'best' next token at every step, the model branches out (as in DFS), following several almost-as-good next tokens all the way to the end of the answer and multiplying the probabilities along each branch.
+It then retains the branch with the highest total product (overall confidence), meaning that a slightly less probable intermediate token can still be successful if it leads to a much more definitive final answer.

 + *Cross-perspective candidate evaluation*: The selection strategy aggregates model confidence scores across multiple transformed perspectives of the same task, using the product of probabilities to identify consistently confident solutions.

 This selection stage improved their score by approximately 25% over baseline approaches, demonstrating the effectiveness of multi-perspective evaluation.